UristMcMiner/racktables-Collection/README.md

 This Script is for exporting a config List for HP Procurve switches to configure Port Names

-(although all Switches are exported, you need to be careful there)
+(although all Switches are exported, you need to be careful here)

 ####Plugins: